greenrobot/EventBus/README.md

 How-to, Developer Documentation
 -------------------------------
-Details on how the EventBus API is available in the [HOWTO file](HOWTO.md).
+Details on EventBus and its API are available in the [HOWTO document](HOWTO.md).

 Additional Features and Notes
 -----------------------------